sorens/typus_bug_created_at/README.md

            To git@heroku.com:morning-sky-193.git
            * [new branch]      master -> master

+Make sure you to migrate your DB: `heroku rake db:migrate`

 Once you create and startup the application on Heroku, you need to use Typus to create a new `foo` and enter a string into the `bar` field.
 Once it's created, you can then use `heroku db:pull` to bring the database down to your development environment